-Update July 2012: This was one of the first efforts to comprehensively review anthropology textbooks for fall 2011 with regard to Neandertals, Denisovans, and findings of admixture.
+Update:: In 2011, I attempted on this blog to comprehensively review anthropology textbooks for Introduction to Anthropology with regard to Neandertals-Denisovans and findings of admixture.
 I posted several updates (search on “Denisovans” for more).
 I also wrote two related content sections: Denisovans, Neandertals, Archaics as Human Races and More Mothers than Mitochondrial Eve.

-Fall 2011 is the first full academic year featuring splashy press reports of admixture between modern humans and both Neandertals and Denisovans.
+Fall 2011 was the first academic year featuring splashy press reports of admixture between modern humans and both Neandertals and Denisovans.
 These are exciting times for the human origins segment of Anthropology 101, but we need to go beyond current textbooks.
 We also need to defend against racist interpretations of admixture data.